w3c/wai-aria-practices/content/fundamental-names-and-descriptions.md

       <p>
         Because there are several elements and attributes for specifying text to include in an accessible name or description string, and because authors can combine them in a practically endless number of ways, browsers implement fairly complex algorithms for assembling the strings.
-The sections on <a href="/fundamentals/names-and-descriptions/#name_calculation">accessible name calculation</a> and <a href="/fundamentals/names-and-descriptions/#description_calculation">accessible description calculation</a> explain the algorithms and how they implement precedence.
+The sections on <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#name_calculation">accessible name calculation</a> and <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#description_calculation">accessible description calculation</a> explain the algorithms and how they implement precedence.
-However, most authors do not need such detailed understanding of the algorithms since nearly all circumstances where a name or description is useful are supported by the coding patterns described in the <a href="/fundamentals/names-and-descriptions/#naming_techniques">naming techniques</a> and <a href="/fundamentals/names-and-descriptions/#describing_techniques">describing techniques</a> sections.
+However, most authors do not need such detailed understanding of the algorithms since nearly all circumstances where a name or description is useful are supported by the coding patterns described in the <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#naming_techniques">naming techniques</a> and <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#describing_techniques">describing techniques</a> sections.
       </p>
     </section>